After hundreds of years of Muslim incursions into formerly

 received.

-November 27, 1095 Pope Urban II
+November 27, 1095

-Although his actual words have been lost, tradition has it that
+Council of Clermont.
+Although his actual words have been lost,

-he was so persuasive that the crowd shouted out in response
+tradition has it that he was so persuasive that the crowd

-"Deus vult!
-Deus vult!" ("God wills it").
-Urban had earlier
+shouted out in response "Deus vult!
+Deus vult!" ("God wills

-arranged that Raymond,
+it").
+Urban had earlier arranged that Raymond,

-Count of Toulouse (also of St. Giles), would volunteer to
+Count of Toulouse (also of St. Giles), would volunteer

-two important concession: protection for their estates at home
+participants two important concession: protection for their

-while they were gone and plenary indulgence for their sins.
-The
+estates at home while they were gone and plenary indulgence

-inducements for other Europeans were just as great: serfs were
+for their sins.
+The inducements for other Europeans were just

-allowed the leave the land they were bound to, citizens were
+as great: serfs were allowed the leave the land they were

-free from taxation, debtors were given a moratorium on interest,
+bound to, citizens were free from taxation, debtors were given

-prisoners were released, death sentences were commuted, and much
+sentences were commuted, and much more.

 December 1095 Adhemar

-de Monteil (also: Adémar, Aimar, or Aelarz), Bishop of Le
+de Monteil (also: Adémar, Aimar, or Aelarz), Bishop of

-Puy, is chosen by Pope Urban II as the Papal Legate for the
+Le Puy, is chosen by Pope Urban II as the Papal Legate for the

 First Crusade.
 Although various secular leaders would argue